What is HIPAA Compliance?

 Do offer training for all levels of staff, right up to higher management.
 Every member of staff is liable to make mistakes, so just because someone is high up in the organisation does not mean they should be immune from training days.
 Regardless, a lack of training provided to higher levels reflects poorly on the CE in an audit.

-Do maintain comprehensive records of when the training occurred, who was involved and what information was presented to staff.
+Do maintain records of when the training occurred, who was involved and what information was presented to staff.
 If the OCR carries out an audit, or a breach occurs and an investigation is needed, this information will be critical.

 Don’t just read out long passages from HIPAA.
 Explaining legal jargon and summarising important pieces of information will help employees understand what HIPAA is and why it’s important.
 Try to ensure that participants both know the required legislation but also understand how to enact it in their day-to-day roles.

-Don’t go over the history of HIPAA, how it came to be or why it was introduced – it is not essential information.
+Don’t go over the history of HIPAA, how it came to be or why it was introduced – it is not important information.
 Rather, starting with such information is likely to cause participants to lose focus before you even begin.

 Consequences of Non-Compliance